canodelacuadra/portfolio-theme-gatsby/README.md

 ### Changing content

-The content of this project is defined in four `.mdx` files inside the theme's `sections` folder.
+El contenido de este proyecto se define en cuatro `.mdx` files inside the theme's `sections` folder.
 You can override the files `intro.mdx`, `projects.mdx`, `about.mdx` and `contact.mdx`.
-This starter has overridden all files for you already.
+Esta iniciadora ya ha anulado todos los archivos.

 You have to use the `<ProjectCard />` component inside `projects.mdx` to display the cards.
 Example: